 Statins are some of the most commonly prescribed heart drugs in the UK.

-The British Heart Foundation says that around seven million of us take them to lower our cholesterol.
+The British Heart Foundation says that around eight million of us take them to lower our cholesterol.
 But, like all medicines, they can have side effects.

 Why take a statin?